-Greece is basked in glorious sun for nearly two thirds of the year.
+Greece is basked in the glorious sun for nearly two-thirds of the year.
 Greece's Mediterranean climate varies among Northern and Southern Greece.
 A northern city such as Thessaloniki can be as low as 2°C (36°F) and as warm as 14°C (57°F) in the winter during the months of December to February.
 The summer in Northern Greece tends to have highs around 31°C (88°F) and lows of 17°C (63°F) around the months of June to August.

 Southern Greece is notoriously warmer than its northern counterpart all year long.
 For instance, Athens in the winter during December to January rarely falls below 9°C (48°F) and has highs of 18°C (64°F).
 The summer can be hot in July and occasionally goes above 32°C (90°F), with lows extending down to 22°C (72°F).

 Northern Greece exhibits mild and sunny summers around June to August.
 Precipitation increases as the winter nears, with November as the rainiest month.
-Northern Greece averages about 9 hours of sunshine in the winter per day during December to February.
+Northern Greece averages about 9 hours of sunshine in the winter per day from December to February.
 Contrastingly, the summers of Northern Greece get about 13 hours of sunshine per day in June.

 The Greek language is relatively complex to the English speaker.
-The Greek alphabet is not easy, but luckily most simple phrase books will transcribe the words into a pronounceable context.
+The Greek alphabet is not easy, but luckily most simple phrasebooks will transcribe the words into a pronounceable context.
 Here are some useful phrases that will help you get by in Greece, with transcribed sounds in parentheses: